translate/pootle/docs/server/commands.rst

 */var/log/cron/*, for example.

-If you are running Pootle from a virtualenv, or if you set any custom ``PYTHONPATH`` or similar, you might need to run your management command from a bash script that creates the correct environment for your command to run from.
+If you are running Pootle from a virtualenv, or if you set any custom :envvar:`PYTHONPATH` or similar, you might need to run your management command from a bash script that creates the correct environment for your command to run from.
 Call this script then from cron.
 It shouldn't be necessary to specify the settings file for Pootle — it should automatically be detected.

 .. _django-assets: http://elsdoerfer.name/docs/django-assets/